Lane Thomas Preview, Player Props: Nationals vs. Blue Jays

 Lane Thomas At The Plate

-- Thomas has an RBI in 47 of 130 games this season, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Thomas has picked up an RBI in 35.9% of his games this year, with more than one RBI in 13.0% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.